openconfig/featureprofiles/feature/bgp/policybase/otg_tests/extcomm_action_test/README.md

   * For each policy-definition created, run a subtest (RT-7.8.3.x-<policy_name_here>) to
     * Use gnmi Set REPLACE option for:
       * `/routing-policy/policy-definitions` to configure the policy
-      * Use `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/apply-policy/config/import-policy`
+      * Use `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/afi-safis/afi-safi/apply-policy/config/import-policy`
         to apply the policy on the DUT bgp neighbor to the ATE port 1.
-    * Verify routes are received on ATE port 1 for accepted prefixes.
+    * Verify expected communities are present in ATE.
-    * Verify expected communities are present.
+    * Verify expected communities are present in DUT state.
+      * Do not fail test if this path is not supported, only log results
+      * `/network-instances/network-instance/protocols/protocol/bgp/rib/afi-safis/afi-safi/ipv4-unicast/neighbors/neighbor/adj-rib-in-post/routes/route/state/ext-community-index`
+      * `/network-instances/network-instance/protocols/protocol/bgp/rib/afi-safis/afi-safi/ipv6-unicast/neighbors/neighbor/adj-rib-in-post/routes/route/state/ext-community-index`

     * Expected matches for each policy
       |              | add_ext_comms                                | match_and_add_ext_comms                      |